 How to Insulate and Air Seal the Floor above an Attached Garage

-- Install a continuous air barrier.
+- Install a subfloor that can serve as a continuous air barrier between the garage and the rooms above.
 In most cases, this air barrier will be plywood or OSB floor sheathing.
 Install the subfloor sheathing panels according to APA Sturd-I-Floor recommendations, which includes the following (APA 2011):